luigisaetta/agents_on_oci/README.md

 These tools are run on the entire codebase, before any commit.

-In addition, components must be simple.
+In addition, components must be simple to use.
 They encapsulate any needed complexity, but to use them you need a few lines of code.
 See, for example: [Test SQL Agent](./test_select_ai_sql_agent.ipynb)

 ## Configurations
 All the settings needed, that can be exposed (not private) are managed in a [toml](./config.toml) file.

 In the example provided you find all the configuration needed, for all components and examples.

 Obviously: